asser-dk/BanishedDanishTranslation/README.md

 BanishedDanishTranslation
 =========================

-Translation files for the video game Banished made by Shining Rock Software
+Danish translation files for the video game Banished made by Shining Rock Software